RuPaul: 1996–2007: Foxy Lady and Red Hot

-2004–2007: Red Hot, ReWorked, and Starrbooty

-In 2004, RuPaul released his fourth album, Red Hot on his own RuCo Inc. music label.
+In 2004, RuPaul released his fourth album, Red Hot, on his own RuCo Inc. music label.
 It received dance radio and club play, but very little press coverage.
-On his blog he discussed how he felt betrayed by the entertainment industry, particularly the gay press.
-In one incident, it was noted that Entertainment Weekly refused to review the album, instead asking him to make a comedic contribution to a fashion article.
-He likened the experience to "a black person being invited to a party, but only if they'll serve."
-Despite his apparent dissatisfaction with the release, Red Hots lead single "Looking Good, Feeling Gorgeous" peaked at number two on the dance chart.
+RuPaul later noted, "I don't know what happened.
+It seemed I couldn't get press on my album unless I was willing to play into the role that the mainstream press has assigned to gay people, which is as servants of straight ideals."
+Red Hots lead single "Looking Good, Feeling Gorgeous" peaked at number two on the dance chart.
 The second, "WorkOut", peaked at number five.
 The third and final single from the album "People Are People" a duet with Tom Trujillo, peaked at number 10.
 The album itself only charted on the Top Electronic Albums chart, where it hit number nine.
-RuPaul later noted, "Well, betrayed might be the wrong word.
-'Betrayed' alludes to an idea that there was some kind of a promise made to me, and there never was.
-More so, I was disappointed.
-I don't feel like it was a betrayal.
-Nobody promises anything in show business and you understand that from day one.
-But, I don't know what happened.
-It seemed I couldn't get press on my album unless I was willing to play into the role that the mainstream press has assigned to gay people, which is as servants of straight ideals."
+In September, he was hired at WNEW.

-On June 13, 2006, RuPaul released ReWorked, his first remix album and fifth album overall.
-It features reworked versions of songs from his back catalog, as well as new recordings.
+On June 13, 2006, RuPaul released ReWorked, his first remix album.
 The only single released from the album was a re-recording of "Supermodel (You Better Work)", which reached number 21 on the U.S. dance chart.
 June 20, 2007, saw the release of Starrbooty: Original Motion Picture Soundtrack in the United States.
 The single "Call Me Starrbooty" was digitally released in 2007.
 The album contains new tracks as well as interludes with dialogue from the movie.
 The film was released on DVD in October 2007.